headstrongsolutions/sharp_display/README.md

 The line under the time is a seconds percentage bar :)

-The Degrees C values for the days are the 'feels like' values, cos frankly thats all I'm going to care abuot at a glance, if I want more then there is more.
+The Degrees C values (yes I also added a convertor helper function for the people out there that prefer Farenheit) are the 'feels like' values, cos frankly thats all I'm going to care abuot at a glance, if I want more then there is more available from this data set and I guess I'll need another screen or something.
+I dunno.

-Oh and Open Weather Map is only called once an hour.
+Oh and the Open Weather Map API is only called once an hour.

 Anything else, fire me an email at [chris@headstrong.solutions](chris@headstrong.solutions) or open an issue here.